 Norwegian Air cancels order for 97 Boeing aircraft

-Low-cost carrier Norwegian Air Shuttle said Tuesday it has canceled its 97 outstanding orders for planes from U.S. manufacturer Boeing.
+Low-cost carrier Norwegian Air Shuttle said Tuesday it has cancelled its 97 outstanding orders for planes from US manufacturer Boeing.
 Norwegian said in a statement it had terminated the purchase agreements of five 787 Dreamliners and 92 737 MAX aircraft.

 Norwegian said the problems "affected reliability and resulted in premature and unplanned maintenance, which has disrupted the company's operations and caused further significant losses.”.